ALL SAINTs Day

 In many ways, though, this arrangement suits Ronan just fine, using it as the excuse to why he never finished high school or made something of himself.
 Not to mention that constantly tending to Kier allows Ronan to self-justify his own free-wheeling tendencies when it comes to jobs, women, and partying!

-This sight, combined with a toilet full of bloody vomit, compels Ronan to very reluctantly seek help from their estranged brother Mickey, a priest in Los Angeles who left Boston 15 years earlier and never looked back.
+This sight, combined with a toilet full of bloody vomit, compels Ronan to very reluctantly seek help from their estranged brother Mickey, an Episcopal priest in Los Angeles who left Boston 15 years earlier and never looked back.